Whatsapp Icon

 Improving Nutritional Intake

 Opting for a gluten-free diet encourages the consumption of whole, unprocessed foods.
 This dietary shift can significantly enhance a cancer patient's nutritional intake.
-Quinoa, buckwheat, and brown rice are excellent gluten-free grains teeming with vitamins, minerals, and fiber, essential for maintaining strength and supporting the immune system during cancer treatment.
+Quinoa, buckwheat, and brown rice are excellent gluten-free grains teeming with vitamins, minerals, and fibre, essential for maintaining strength and supporting the immune system during cancer treatment.

 Moreover, a gluten-free diet often leads to the exploration of a wider variety of food options.
 Incorporating foods like legumes, seeds, and gluten-free whole grains increases dietary diversity, ensuring a broader intake of essential nutrients.
 For instance, amaranth and millet are gluten-free grains that provide high-quality proteins and other vital nutrients, contributing to a well-rounded, nutritious diet.